 4. Cleaner dishes by hand

-Sometimes dishes come out of a dishwasher cycle still greasy with stains still intact and white residue all over.
+Dishes can come out of a dishwasher cycle still greasy and still stained with white residue all over.
 This can be because of poor dishwashing cleaning: water temperature too low, wrong type of detergent for your water type, not enough water or your dishwasher is due for a clean.

 You can purchase a micro or portable dishwasher if you want but they aren’t cheap.
 So with no dishwasher at home in parts of Asia, it becomes habit to wash up by hand right after meals.

-When I was based in Singapore, the various apartments I lived in didn’t come with dishwashers.
+When I was based in Singapore, the apartments I lived in didn’t come with dishwashers.
 Interestingly enough they came with double bowl sinks – lots of space to wash dishes by hand.

-6. Quiet time
+6. More quiet time

 Washing up after dinner can actually be a time for us to slow down and take a break from the daily grind.
-Researchers from Florida State University studied the correlation between dishwashing and stress, and hypothesised people who engage in mindful dishwashing – focusing on water warmth and feel of the dishes – trigger a positive state of mind with mental inspiration increasing by 25%.
+Researchers from Florida State University studied the correlation between dishwashing and stress.
+They hypothesised people who engage in mindful dishwashing – focusing on water warmth and feel of the dishes – trigger a positive state of mind and mental inspiration increasing by 25%.

-7. A hard work ethic
+7. Stronger work ethic

 It’s a good example to set for others at home, setting the example that no task is too small to do.
-Most importantly, doing the dishes by hand right away sends the message that there’s nothing to be ashamed of doing household chores, A tidier life often leads to a less chaotic and more calming lifestyle.
+Doing the dishes by hand right away sends the message that there’s nothing to be ashamed of doing household chores – nothing to be ashamed of doing something small.

 * * *

-Dishwasher retail sales were markedly higher in Western Europe and North America; Norway has a culture of eating in making it a dishwasher-friendly country while some countries in the East simply find it hard to afford one.
-In addition parts of Asia many lack access to sanitation facilities, so when it comes to washing the dishes by hand, there’s probably nothing gory about that to them.
+Dishwasher retail sales were markedly higher in Western Europe and North America.
+Notably Norway has a culture of eating in making it a dishwasher-friendly country while some countries in the East find it hard to afford one.
+In addition parts of Asia lack access to sanitation facilities, so when it comes to washing the dishes by hand, there’s probably nothing gory about it.

 Not all of us like doing chores and many of us take turns doing chores at home.
-Traditionally washing the dishes and any chores is seen as a ‘woman’s job’ and men aren’t expected to help around the house (thankfully today this mindset is changing.
+Traditionally washing the dishes and chores are seen as a ‘woman’s job’ and men aren’t expected to help around the house.
+Thankfully today this mindset is changing.